mcosovic/MATGRID/README.md

 The software package provides the solution of the AC and DC power flow, the non-linear and DC state estimation, as well as the state estimation with PMUs, with standalone measurement generator.

+We have tested and verifed simulation tool using different scenarios to best of our ability.
+As a user of this simulation tool, you can help us to improve future versions, we highly appreciate your feedback about any errors, inaccuracies, and bugs.
+For more information, please visit our [wiki](https://github.com/mcosovic/MATGRID/wiki/MATGRID) site.

 <table>
     <tbody>
         <tr>